jayzces/battling-page/readme.md

 Battling Page
 =============
-Mobile live demo for a Battling Page Design.
+Demo for a Battling Page Design made in Vuejs.
 Best viewed on mobile devices.

 ### Commands and Set up